binaryage/dirac/readme.md

 Actually Suprematic have implemented their [ClojureScript REPL extension](http://blog.suprematic.net/2014/02/chrome-devtools-repl-for-clojurescript_26.html) this way back in 2014.
 Also more recently [React Developer Tools](https://github.com/facebook/react-devtools) used this approach.

 The problem with extra panels is that that they don't integrate well with existing panels.
-They are separate "apps" injected into DevTools UI.
-For example for best user experience the ClojureScript REPL should be very closely integrated with Javascript Console in my opinion.
-There should be no switching between panels.
+They are separate islands, separate web "apps" injected into DevTools UI.
+In my opinion. for best user experience the ClojureScript REPL should be very closely integrated with Javascript Console.
+Ideally, there should be no switching between panels.

 A big improvement was an introduction of [custom formatters](https://docs.google.com/document/d/1FTascZXT9cxfetuPRT2eXPQKXui4nWFivUnS_335T3U) in early 2015.
-This allowed to enhance presentation of ClojureScript values directly in Javascript Console and without the need to install an extension.
+This allowed to enhance presentation of ClojureScript values directly in Javascript Console and without the need to install a Chrome extension.
-I have implemented the [cljs-devtools](https://github.com/binaryage/cljs-devtools) library which leveraged this feature.
+I have implemented the [cljs-devtools](https://github.com/binaryage/cljs-devtools) library which leverages this feature.

-Also I have filled a [request for a new extension point](https://code.google.com/p/chromium/issues/detail?id=484261) which would potentially allow me to implement REPL functionality in a similar way how custom formatters work.
+Also I have filled a [request for a new extension point](https://code.google.com/p/chromium/issues/detail?id=484261) which would potentially allow me to implement REPL functionality in a similar way to custom formatters.
 Unfortunately existing DevTools extension
 APIs weren't suitable for what I wanted to do.
 There has been some progress made on that issue but after six months of waiting I decided to fork the DevTools.

 ##### A divergent fork?